 - Make sure to include all attachments that are required for successful submission (e.g. passes validations)

-- It is okay to include a statement regarding the TRO in cover letter or budget justification document, such as “The University recognizes this program falls under recently issued Temporary Restraining Orders.
+- If there is a recent court decision blocking an executive order, it is okay to include a statement in a cover letter or budget justification document, such as “The University recognizes this program falls under recently issued Preliminary Injunctions.
 In order to meet the submission deadline, the University submits this application with required components and reserves the right to amend it consistent with current Court rulings”.

 Please use UW’s federally negotiated indirect cost rates until further notice.

 Various federal agencies are assessing funding priorities and making adjustments in operations in response to executive orders and directives.
-We are aware that NIH study sections have been impacted due to an HHS freeze.
-We are aware of specific funding decisions that have been delayed while assessment occurs.
-Some federal agencies have emailed PIs with the option to revise recent proposals to remove sections no longer required within the proposal.
-Revised proposals and pre-award correspondence to sponsors should be sent through OSP.
+We are aware that NIH study sections should have resumed but are held up because NIH needs to list upcoming meetings in the Federal Register and there are no new notices at this time.
+We are aware of other agency funding decisions that have been delayed.

 - Revised proposals require a revised eGC1.